jcisio/adventofcode2022/day07/problem.md

 Find all of the directories with a total size of at most 100000.
 What is the sum of the total sizes of those directories?

+Your puzzle answer was 1232307.

+The first half of this puzzle is complete!
+It provides one gold star: *